Find Community and Social Resources

 - Distribution period: depending on the organization, but most often during the 3 last weeks of December.

-Last year, according to Regroupement Partage, the association gathering participating organizations on the Island of Montréal, over 20,000 families benefited from a sharing store.
+Last year, according to Regroupement Partage, the association gathering participating organizations on the Island of Montréal, almost 6 000 families benefited from a sharing store.

 During the holidays, in addition to food assistance services, some organizations offer Christmas activities.
 Some are free and others have a minimal cost.
 They are a good opportunity to share a warm meal, to break the isolation or to participate in family activities.
 These events take place in many towns and neighbourhoods and may allow to make valuable connections.
 Besides the community meals and dances for which one needs to register in advance, organizations such as Noël dans le Parc organize activities and shows that are open to all.